 Chapter 32 of MGL governs the contributions of plan members and member employees.
 Active plan members are required to contribute to the system at rates ranging from 5 to 9% of their gross regular compensation.
 Members joining the system after December 31, 1978 must contribute an additional 2% of regular compensation in excess of \$30,000.
 The rate is keyed to the date upon which an employee's membership commences.
-The member units are required to pay into the system, a legislatively mandated actuarial determined contribution that is apportioned among the employers based on active current payroll.
-The Town's proportionate share of the required contribution equaled its actual contribution for the year December 31, 2018 which was \$154,122 and 22.68% of covered payroll, actuarially determined as an amount that when combined with plan member contributions, is expected to finance the costs of benefits earned by plan members during the year, with an additional amount to finance any unfunded accrued liability.
+The member units are required to pay into the system, its share of system wide actuarial determined contribution in accordance with chapter 32, section 22D and 22F of MGL.
+The Town's proportionate share of the required contribution equaled its actual contribution for the year ended December 31, 2020 which was \$189,731 and 22.81% of covered payroll, actuarially determined as an amount that when combined with plan member contributions, is expected to finance the costs of benefits earned by plan members during the year, with an additional amount to finance any unfunded accrued liability.